 Some headstocks like the ESP LTD guitars will have headstocks that are flipped upside down (they look super cool), but nearly all the standard guitar headstocks are one of these two.

 For the inline headstock which can be found on all Stratocasters and all Telecasters, you’ll want to turn the tuning knobs counterclockwise to raise the pitch, or clockwise to lower the pitch.

 On a 3+3 headstock, it’s a bit different, although the first side on the left is the same.
 On the opposite side of the headstock, you do the opposite.

 To tune a guitar to an alternate tuning with a tuner pedal like the BOSS TU-3, you’ll want to use Chromatic mode.
 This mode allows you to tune to whatever note you want including all of the accidentals.
 However, the BOSS TU-3, for example, uses all sharps instead of flats and sharps.

-I’ll show you how to do it in a second because I think it’s worth pointing out because it even escaped me while I was learning how to use it.
+I’ll show you how to do it in a second because I think it’s worth pointing out.
+After all, it even escaped me while I was learning how to use it.